-Junior standing and an average GPA of 2.00 in the following courses: ENV 100, 120 and 201
+- Junior standing - Average GPA of 2.00 in the prerequisite courses.

 ENV 302: Community-Based Project II (+lab)

 This course is the second, required component of the Community-Based Research Project.
 Students continue the yearlong analysis of a local environmental issue with detailed fieldwork and extended site visits, developing important skills in group oriented tasks.
 Students must enroll in both ENV 301 (fall) and ENV 302 (spring) in one academic year.
 A \$50 lab fee will be charged.